 The consequences of a natural disaster can be devastating; the harm suffered by innocent victims can be physical, emotional, and financial.
 When the Bankruptcy Abuse Prevention and Consumer Protection Act was passed, it made no accommodations for victims of natural disasters who needed to file for bankruptcy.
 After the consequences of Hurricane Katrina made it clear that BAPCPA regulations needed to be modified, emergency measures were adopted to help suffering victims.

 Now, there are guidelines established by the US Trustee’s office to alleviate bankruptcy under catastrophic conditions.
 If you are thinking about filing for bankruptcy, knowing the law is an important first step.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000 to learn more.
+Contact the Birmingham bankruptcy lawyers of [firm-name] today at [phone-number] to learn more.